SFU-Archives/atom-guidelines-processing-resources/README.md

 [Access-to-Memory (AtoM)](https://www.accesstomemory.org/en/) is an open-source application for archival description and access.
 [SFU Archives](https://www.sfu.ca/archives.html) and the [Special Collections and Rare Books](https://www.lib.sfu.ca/about/branches-depts/special-collections) division of [SFU Library](https://www.lib.sfu.ca) maintain a shared AtoM site ([SFU AtoM](https://atom.archives.sfu.ca)), providing a single platform for public access to archival holdings at the university.

  SFU Archives and SFU Special Collections are separate institutions.
-As joint users of a shared resource, we try to align our practices to ensure consistency throughout SFU AtoM.
-But practices may sometimes diverge, and some documentation may pertain more to one unit than the other.
+As joint users of a shared resource, we try to broadly align our practices to ensure consistency throughout SFU AtoM.
+Most of the documentation on this site was created by the Archives, and Special Collections' practices may sometimes diverge.

- This site is a work-in-progress and a number of pages / links are still in preparation.
+ This site is a work-in-progress and pages / links will be added as they are prepared.

 ### AtoM data entry guidelines
 - [Archival descriptions](archival-description/overview.md)
 - Authority records (in progress)
 - [Description template and boilerplate text (text file)](downloads/description-template.txt)
-- Note that neither Archives nor Special Collections currently use the AtoM **Accessions module**.

 ### Import file / item lists
 - [AtoM csv import templates (link)](https://wiki.accesstomemory.org/wiki/Resources/CSV_templates)